3X3CODE/TaskEngine/README.md

 While the mod supports swapping vanilla tasks, the highlight feature is the ability of adding your own **Custom Tasks** into the game.<br>
 >[!WARNING]
 >This mod is compatible with LevelImposter, however there are certain limitations.
+>Swapping Short and Common tasks are only supported.
+Multi-step task support is a work in progress.

 ## Features
 - Swap vanilla tasks <br>